Morales97/MixMatch_and_Beyond/README.md

 # MixMatch

-PyTorch implementation of the MixMatch algorithm for image classication.
+PyTorch implementation of the MixMatch semi-supervised algorithm for image classication.

-Semi-Supervised Learning leverages unlabeled images to learn representations and allows us to train with a very reduced labeled dataset.
+Semi-Supervised Learning leverages unlabeled images to learn quality representations and allows us to train with a very reduced labeled dataset.
 Results are surprisingly close to fully supervised learning.

 ## Papers